 Most Recent Announcements

-Please see the attached announcement regarding a call for papers for a special issue of Group Processes and Intergroup Relations.
-The submission deadline is 1 March 2016.
+Please see the following call for papers for a special issue of Group Processes and Intergroup Relations relating to climate change and intergroup relations.
+The submission deadline is 1 January 2017.

 Please see the followinf call for applications for the Bremen International Graduate School of Social Sciences (BIGSSS) PhD program, BIGSSS-departs (doctoral education in partnerships).
 The deadline for applying is 15 September 2016.

 Please see the following call for applications to the ISPP Early Career Committee (ECC); a Web Resources Coordinator position is currently available for the 2016-2017 period (until July 2017).
 The application deadline is 15 August 2016.
 Please send applications to email@example.com.

 ISPP's Central Office wishes to extend tremendous thanks to our volunteers for the 2016 conference in Warsaw.
 Volunteers helped not only hand out conference materials and direct people to meeting rooms, but also jumped in and helped with calling embassies and checking on lodging and other resources when conference attendees were affected by the attempted coup to overthrow the Turkish government.
 We could not have done it without you, so many, MANY thanks!

 A Joint Statement on the Ongoing Situation in Turkey